ncsu-landscape-dynamics/popsborder/README.md

 Please note that this is a simulation and it needs to be calibrated to give any realistic or actionable results.
-Results presented here are examples for demonstrations purposes.
+Results presented here are examples for demonstration purposes only.